-With award show and Fashion Week seasons in full swing, there’s no shortage of “hair-spiration” out there.
+With award show season in full swing and Fashion Week around the corner, there’s no shortage of “hair-spiration” out there.
 One of the reoccurring looks that every supermodel and celebrity is rocking this season?
 Braids!
 The “oldie-but-goodie” style is forever being reimagined on the red carpet and the runways, providing stylists and braiding “pros” with plenty of looks to try out.
 But what about the non-expert braiders?
 You know, the women who have enough trouble trying to pull together a traditional three-strand braid to bother with any other woven style.
 Guess what?
 You’re in luck!
 This year, we’ve spotted an array of easy-to-execute plaits on celebs and models alike.
 Check out the top tips for beginning your braid and the trendiest braided looks we’re loving at the moment.

 Ever wonder how some girls can create a perfect fishtail braid in five minutes flat?
 Practice, practice, practice!
 For some women, a simple three-strand braid can feel like a nearly impossible task.
 Luckily, learning how to braid is actually easier than you think.
 Read on to find out how to become a braiding master.